 - for some demographic information which will give us some additional insight into our membership’s views.

 How the results will be used

 Your answers will be kept confidential by Kantar.
-The results will be analysed and published ahead of the ARM.

 Find out more about how BMA policy is made

-The information that you provide in the survey will help us in responding to any future legislative proposals and put us in a much stronger position to engage on your behalf in the event of any future legal change.
+The information that you provided in the survey will help us in responding to any future legislative proposals and put us in a much stronger position to engage on your behalf in the event of any future legal change.

 What would each position mean for the BMA's work?

 A decision on the BMA’s policy position will guide how we will engage with or respond to any future proposals for a change in the law.

 A decision to remain opposed would mean that we would actively oppose attempts to change the law.